AbhinavRawat8826/Figma_Proj/README.md

 ![Image](https://github.com/user-attachments/assets/8aa8e4d4-b9ba-4780-bf61-4d922c83b0f4)

-## 5. Dashboard =>The Dashboard is a basic user interface (UI) for logged-in users.
+## 5. Dashboard Page =>The Dashboard is a basic user interface (UI) for logged-in users.
 Users can navigate back to the homepage by clicking the logo at the top left side of the page.

 ![Image](https://github.com/user-attachments/assets/7c92647b-b433-42a3-b782-4bc2486e991e)